 Conservation Efforts Since 2014

-We have begun drought-tolerant landscape development in nine key areas around campus.
-Each area is blocked off with yellow rope and marked with a sign indicating that drought-tolerant landscape renovations are underway.
-The drought-tolerant landscape site pictured is at Walnut Avenue near Pralle-Sodaro.
-We will be removing the turf (grass) in these areas and replacing it with drought-tolerant plants.
-Our team has identified low water use plants that can thrive in the dry Southern California climate while still achieving the Chapman landscape aesthetic.
+We have begun drought-tolerant landscape development in eight key areas around campus.
+Our team is removing the turf in these areas and replacing it with drought-tolerant plants.
+We have identified low water use plants that can thrive in the dry Southern California climate while still achieving the Chapman landscape aesthetic.

 The traditional spray irrigation systems, which can often be inefficient and result in significant water loss, will be replaced with drip irrigation systems, which allow for a more precise, permeating application of water to the flora.